 Effective content is the primary tool to create visibility, establish your brand, and bring traffic back to your site/s.

-While spam sites rely on quantity over quality, Google and other search engines have recently tweaked their processes to find and remove these sites.
+While spam sites rely on quantity over quality, Google and other search engines have tweaked their processes to find and remove these sites.
 That increases the search engine and SERP possibilities for sites that offer quality over quantity content.